 "Everything about how a school runs from where the staff goes, to when they have breaks and collaborative time, to what classes students can take, is based on how well leaders schedule the limited time within a school day, week and year.
 It’s important to make it count,” points out Kqed.

 In this article, we talk about how automated scheduling tools are the next best thing and why a scheduling app in a school management platform is vital to the day to day running of an efficient school.
-Find out how they help to manage teachers, students, and daily activities and keep schools organized and on track for success.
+Find out how they help to schedule teachers, students, and daily activities and keep schools organized and on track for success.

 School scheduling is not challenging at all—said no one ever.

 If you work in a school, you know that accommodating every student’s needs, balancing classes so there are even numbers and giving grade-level teachers the same period off so they can plan together is, most of the time, a frustrating job.